robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 ???
 I have based this discussion on the National Institute of Standards and Technology developed Systems Security Engineering publication.
 It is also referred to as NIST SP 800-160 volume 1.

-In our introduction to software assurance, we brought up the need to make trust decisions regarding software that is inherently complex and continually operates in threat environments.
-The 800-160 publication provides an engineering-driven perspective.
-From this perspective, it identifies actions in each step of the system lifecycle necessary to develop more defensible and survivable capabilities and services delivered by those systems.
+In our introduction to software assurance, we brought up the need to make trust decisions.
+We also discussed that the kind of software that we are concerned with is inherently complex and continually operates in threat environments.
+It is for this context, the 800-160 publication provides an engineering-driven perspective.
+From this perspective, it identifies several actions in each step of the system or software lifecycle.
+These actions, if taken result in defensible and survivable capabilities and services that are resilient to the design basis threats.

-This publication enhances an internationally recognized systems and software engineering standard published by ISO, IEC, and IEEE with security engineering guidance.
+This publication enhances an internationally recognized systems and software engineering standard published by ISO, IEC, and IEEE.
+Std.
+15288 Systems and Software Engineering.
+NIST SP 800-160 adds security engineering guidance for each step in the system lifecycle.
 Its objective is to address security issues from a stakeholder protection needs, concerns, and requirements perspective.
-The standard uses established engineering processes to address these stakeholder protection needs, concerns, and requirements with appropriate fidelity and rigor, early and sustainably throughout the system's life cycle.
+The standard recommends established engineering processes with appropriate fidelity and rigor, early and sustainably throughout the system's life cycle.

 [Appendices to NIST SP 800-160](https://csrc.nist.gov/Projects/Systems-Security-Engineering-Project/publications)
 [ISO/IEC/IEEE 15288:2015